 Here are a few facts and related ideas on the subject to kick around:

 Fact: Some people do leave.
-For many a year now, 65% to 70% of the time when a knife or pistol is pulled in the USA, the criminal leaves you alone. (old DOJ stats) Simple statement.
-I have often heard the easy average of 67% used (sticks, by the way, are not in these study figures.)
-I must warn folks that this is not as clean and simple an escape as it sounds.
-There are many emotional, ugly events that happen in this weapon presentation / confrontation, even if the bad guy does leave.
-In my experience and investigation, if the criminal is alone he might be quicker to leave, if he is in or around a group, “his” group, he puts on more of a show before leaving.
-Trauma and drama.
+You have the lingo-bingo and dodged the fight, or you have vamoosed yourself!
+(It’s the old, “why did you go there and why are you still there”?)
+On the flip side- will he leave?
+Will your pulled weapon make him leave?
+For many a year, 65% to 70% of the time when a knife or a pistol (sticks, by the way, are not in these study figures) is pulled in the USA, the criminal leaves you alone (old DOJ stats, old as it became harder and harder since the 1990s to find these numbers, as I don’t think the liberals like the message.)
+I have often heard the easy average of 67% used.
+But investigating crimes, I must warn folks that this is not as clean and simple an escape as it sounds.
+You pull, he walks away?
+Not so simple.
+There are many emotional, ugly events that happen in this weapon presentation-confrontation, even if the bad guy eventually leaves.
+In my experience and study, if the criminal is alone he might be quicker to leave, but if he is in or around a group, “his” group, he puts on more of a show before leaving to save face.
 We discuss these details in certain topical seminars and other specific essays.
+But a command presence while holding a weapon is worth looking into a mirror and practicing.
+I am sure Clint Eastwood did.
+And like actors practice their lines, it’s good to practice some lingo-bingo.
+Oh, and by the way Gorgo, you can’t shoot everybody.

 Fact: Some people don’t leave.
-The good news with the 65%/35% split is you may only have to fight about 30% of the time!
-So 30% of the time, the opponent does not leave and the fight is on, whether he is unarmed or armed.
+The good news with the 65%-35% split that if he will leaves 65% of the time, then you may only have to fight about 30-ish% of the time!
+So 30% of the time, 3 out of 10 the opponent does not leave and the fight is on, whether he is unarmed or armed, alone or with a pack.
 The bad news is when you are now in that “unlucky 30%,” or you might say you are now a 100%-er.
 You are 100% there and stuck in it.
-A hand, stick, knife, or gunfight!
+A hand, stick, knife, or gun fight!
+Your 6 out of 10 wins has turned to a 1 to 1 because, it’s you.
+You!

-Fact: Some people are armed.
+Fact: Yes, Some people are armed.
+You read it here!
+40% to…gulp…90%?
+If you pull first, will he pull a bigger one next?
 General USA stats quoted for many years past say that 40% of the time the people we fight are armed.
 A few years back the FBI upped that anti.
-More being armed!
+One retired state trooper deep dove into the stats and declared that NINETY percent of the people we scrap with are armed.
+Wow.
+90%!
+That shocked me and I can’t imagine that.
 And another gem to add in is that 40% of the time we fight two or more people.
 Hmmm.
-So 40% or more armed times 40% multiple opponents.
+So 40% (or 90%?) or more armed times 40% multiple opponents.
 Not a healthy equation.
 Lots of people.
 Lots of weapons.
 Lots of numerical possibilities.
+Lots of situations.
 The “smart money” in the USA or anywhere else is always bet that the opponent is armed.

 In this age of widespread interest in de-escalation and verbal skills to defuse any and all encounters, this is a tale about how convoluted and difficult a quick, on-the-spot verbal solution might be.
 It’s a short story from a case I worked on.